 Figure 7.
 Model performance (mean absolute errors of the forces) as a function of the active learning cycle with each activelearning cycle adding ten data points of new ab-initio calculations.
-The active learning is performed via a random (dashed lines) or local uncertainty-based (full lines) sampling strategy.
+The active learning is performed via a random (orange dashed lines), atomic uncertainty (blue dashed lines) or local uncertainty-based (purple full lines) sampling strategy.
 The different panels show different subsets of the test data, sorted by their potential energy.